 1. Click the Site information icon in the address bar, and then click Site settings.

-2. On the Settings page, for Sound, click the drop-down list and select Allow
+2. On the Settings page, for Sound, click the drop-down list and select Allow.

-To enable sound for all sites by default, follow the steps provided in this video tutorial.
+this video tutorial.
 After you complete the steps, clear your browser cache, and then exit and relaunch Google Chrome.

-NotesNote: Many browsers have moved towards stricter autoplay policies to improve the user experience.
+Note: Many browsers have moved towards stricter autoplay policies to improve the user experience.
 Please see the current autoplay policies for several popular browers below.

 For Google Chrome, muted autoplay is always allowed.
 Autoplay with sound is only allowed if you have interacted with the domain (by clicking, tapping, and so forth).
-If you are using Chrome on desktop, autoplay is enabled if the user's Media Engagement Index threshold has been crossed.
-This means that you have previously played a video with sound on the same site.
+If you are using Chrome on desktop, autoplay is enabled if the user's

 For Microsoft Edge, media autoplay is set to Limit by default.
 Microsoft Edge learns from your online behavior, meaning that if you have visited a site and interacted with its media previously, Microsoft Edge might allow autoplay based on those prior visits and interactions.